schlopp96/V2Mp3/README.md

 ### **First Containing Frame**

-- Contains the section for conversion of your local video files.
-- Use the "Browse" button to choose a video file you wish to convert to audio.
-- Once you've chosen a video, click the "**Convert File**" button at the bottom of the first frame.
-- The text output window at the bottom of the application window will display whether or not the conversion was successful.
-- Newly converted .mp3 audio files can be found within the _**V2Mp3**_ installation directory:
-  - `"~/V2Mp3/audio"`

-### **Second Containing Frame**

 - Home to the _**YouTube**_ download section
 - Enter your desired _**YouTube**_ video's URL address in the input field.
   - Also works with _**YouTube Music**_ addresses.
 - Choose whether to download the video as normal, or just the audio from the video.
 - Once ready, click the "**Download**" button to begin.
 - You can find your downloaded videos within the _**V2Mp3**_ installation directory:
+  - `"~/V2Mp3/downloads/videos"`

+### **Second Containing Frame**

+- Contains the section for conversion of your local video files.
+- Use the "Browse" button to choose a video file you wish to convert to audio.
+- Once you've chosen a video, click the "**Convert File**" button at the bottom of the first frame.
+- The text output window at the bottom of the application window will display whether or not the conversion was successful.
+- Newly converted .mp3 audio files can be found within the _**V2Mp3**_ installation directory:
-  - `"~/V2Mp3/videos"`
+  - `"~/V2Mp3/downloads/audio"`

 ### Quick Look at _**`V2Mp3`**_